End Point Assessment

 For over a decade, NSAN has been at the forefront of skills for the nuclear industry.
 Through our dedicated service to the nuclear sector, we have developed an expertise and relationship with employers and providers which is second to none.

 The NSAN End Point Assessment Organisation (EPAO) offers a nuclear specific and focussed approach that is fully aligned to Employer Trailblazer Group process and expectations.
 NSAN engages and works with a range of Professional Institutes (PIs) and Awarding Organisations to provide expertise in the methods of assessment used for EPA.
 By working closely with PIs, this also enables apprentices to consider membership of professional bodies to gain mentoring support for their future continuous professional development.

-Employers should hold 20% of the apprentice’s funding to pay for the EPA.
-This is a standard across all apprenticeships.
+Employers should hold up to 20% of the apprentice’s funding to pay for the EPA., as specified in the assessment plan for the apprenticeship.